 - Damage to plugs and switches

 - Damage to leads

 - Correctly fitted connectors

 - Coloured insulation of the internal wires not showing at plug or appliance

 - Damage to outer case of equipment

 - Signs of overheating

 - Signs of liquid spillage or entry of foreign materials, ventilation ports not blocked

 - The appliance being used for the purpose it was designed for

 Access equipment

-Staff are reminded that they should only use approved equipment to put up displays and access higher level shelving.
+Staff are reminded that they should only use approved equipment to put up displays and access higher level shelving having undertaken the appropriate training.
 Consideration should be given to the appropriate clothing and footwear necessary.

 Risk assessments